Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/aws/quickstart-msk/README.md

 ## Set Up the Docker Compose File

-With respect to the [_Quick Start SSL_](../../../quickstart-ssl/README.md#quick-start-ssl) app, the [docker-compose.yml](docker-compose.yml) file has been revised to realize the integration with _Amazon MSK_ as follows:
+With respect to the [_QuickStart SSL_](../../../quickstart-ssl/README.md#quick-start-ssl) app, the [docker-compose.yml](docker-compose.yml) file has been revised to realize the integration with _Amazon MSK_ as follows:

 - Removal of the `broker` service, because replaced by the remote cluster.